damalialutfiani/Quizz-on-codecademy/Learn Microsoft Excel for Data Analysis-Lesson1 Exploring Data Quiz.md

     c.
 By letter (A to Z) and then by date (oldest to newest)

 5. What kinds of data questions are pivot tables designed to answer?

--	Questions about data quality.
+    a.
+Questions about data quality.
--	Questions about what future data might look like.
+    b.
+Questions about what future data might look like.
--	**Questions that require grouping and summarizing a dataset to answer.**
+    c.  **Questions that require grouping and summarizing a dataset to answer.**